HorionDigital/advanced-custom-fields-front-end-editor/README.md

 Have fun.

-P.S. it also works with OPTIONS page fields and in the loop:
+P.S. it also works with OPTIONS page fields, in the LOOP, with repeaters and flexible content:

 [![ACF FRONT END EDITOR](http://horiondigital.com/hostedimages/acffront2.gif)](http://www.youtube.com/watch?v=rb9rsLaDImc)